 Sec.
 4.04.
 Long Term Care Ombudsman Program.
-The purpose of the Long Term Care Ombudsman Program is to ensure that older persons and persons with disabilities receive quality services.
+The purpose of the Long Term Care Ombudsman Program is to ensure that older persons with disabilities receive and services.
 This is accomplished by providing advocacy services for residents of long term care facilities and participants receiving home care and community-based care.
-Managed care is increasingly becoming the vehicle for delivering health and long-term services and supports to seniors and persons with disabilities, including dual eligible participants.
-The additional ombudsman authority will allow advocacy services to be provided to Illinois participants for the first time and will produce a cost savings for the State of Illinois by supporting the rebalancing efforts of the Patient Protection and Affordable Care Act.
+Managed care is increasingly becoming the vehicle for delivering health and long-term services and supports to seniors and persons with disabilities, including dual eligible participants. additional ombudsman authority will allow advocacy services to be provided to Illinois participants for the first time and will produce a cost savings for the State of Illinois by supporting the rebalancing efforts of the Patient Protection and Affordable Care Act.

 (a) Long Term Care Ombudsman Program.
-The Department shall establish a Long Term Care Ombudsman Program, through the Office of State Long Term Care Ombudsman ("the Office"), in
+The Department shall establish a Long Term Care Ombudsman Program, through the Office of State Long Term Care Ombudsman ("the Office"), in accordance with the provisions of the Older Americans Act of 1965, as now or hereafter amended.
+The Long Term Care Ombudsman Program is authorized, subject to sufficient appropriations, to advocate on behalf of older persons and persons with disabilities residing in their own homes or community-based settings, relating to matters which may adversely affect the health, safety, welfare, or rights of such individuals.

-- accordance with the provisions of the Older Americans Act of 1 2 1965, as now or hereafter amended.
-The Long Term Care 3 Ombudsman is authorized, subject to sufficient Program appropriations, to advocate on behalf of older persons and 5 persons with disabilities residing in their own homes or community-based settings, relating to matters which may 6 7 adversely affect the health, safety, welfare, or rights of such individuals.
-8 - 9 (b) Definitions.
-As used in this Section, unless the context requires otherwise: - (1) "Access" means the right to: - (i) Enter any long term care facility or assisted living or shared housing establishment or supportive living facility; - (ii) Communicate privately and without restriction with any resident, regardless of age, who consents to the communication; - (iii) Seek consent to communicate privately and without restriction with any participant or resident, regardless of age; - (iv) Inspect the clinical and other records of a participant or resident, regardless of age, with the express written consent of the participant or resident; - (v) Observe all areas of the long term care facility or supportive living facilities, assisted living or shared housing establishment except the living area of any resident who protests the observation; and
+- (b) Definitions.
+As used in this Section, unless the context requires otherwise: - (1) "Access" has the same meaning as in Section 1 104 of the Nursing Home Care Act, as now or hereafter amended; that is, it means the right to: - (i) Enter any long term care facility or assisted living or shared housing establishment or supportive living facility; - (ii) Communicate privately and without restriction with any resident, regardless of age, who consents to the communication; - (iii) Seek consent to communicate privately and without restriction with any participant or resident, regardless of age; - (iv) Inspect the clinical and other records of a participant or resident, regardless of age, with the express written consent of the participant or resident; - (v) Observe all areas of the long term care facility or supportive living facilities, assisted living or shared housing establishment except the living area of any resident who protests the observation; and